 In cases where a child is under observation or a cause for concern, focused meetings will be arranged with the appropriate agency.
 Parents will normally be invited to and informed about any meetings held concerning their child unless there are over-riding safeguarding issues.

 Signed [Name] (Headteacher)

 Date

-Signed [Name] (SENCO)
+Signed [Nam e] (SENCO)

 Date

-Signed [Name] (SEN Governor)
+Signed Date [Nam e] (SEN Governor)

-Date -

-This policy will be reviewed annually.
+Policy will be reviewed annually.